Arcata Truck Accident Lawyer

 - Loss of Consortium: If applicable, the spouse of an injured person may be entitled to monetary compensation based on negative changes to the marital relationship caused by the big rig crash and resulting injuries.

-- Wrongful Death: If a person was killed in a commercial truck accident, a wrongful death action can be brought by the decedent’s heirs.
+- Wrongful Death: If a person was killed in a commercial truck accident, the decedent's heirs can bring a wrongful death action.
 Damages include burial and funeral expenses, loss of income once earned by the decedent, and loss of companionship or parental guidance.

 Comparative fault is a legal concept that is considered in California cases.
-What that means is that each person involved in a collision will be assigned a portion of the fault for the occurrence.
+That means that each person involved in a collision will be assigned a portion of the fault for the occurrence.
 The legal responsibility to pay for personal injury damages will be based on the percentage of liability for the truck wreck.
-Insurance companies will often employ “experts” and defense counsel to attempt to reduce the portion of their employee’s liability to pay less.
-The goal of the insurance companies is to keep as much of their own money as possible.
-This can result in an injured person, not being fully compensated for their damages.
+Insurance companies will often employ "experts" and defense counsel to attempt to reduce the portion of their employee's liability to pay less.
+The insurance companies aim to keep as much of their own money as possible.
+This can result in an injured person not being fully compensated for their damages.
 A top truck accident lawyer in Arcata, CA, will have the expertise to counter such insurance company strategies to maximize the monetary recovery for the injured client.

 Below is a YouTube video aimed at commercial drivers about the dangers of distracted driving.Truck Accidents and Time Limits for Filing

 The California statute of limitations for most personal injury claims is two years.
-That means that a truck accident injury claim must be settled or a personal injury lawsuit on file with the court before the second anniversary of the subject incident.
-There are, however, instances where the time limit could be longer (for example, if a minor is injured) or shorter (such as when one of the defendants is a government entity).
-If the time in which to file suit passes without action on the part of the injured person, all rights to financial compensation will be lost.
+That means a truck accident injury claim must be settled, or a personal injury lawsuit must be on file with the court before the second anniversary of the subject incident.
+There are instances where the time limit could be longer (for example, if a minor is injured) or shorter (such as when one of the defendants is a government entity).
+If the time to file suit passes without action on the part of the injured person, all rights to financial compensation will be lost.
 This is another reason it is essential to retain an experienced truck injury lawyer in Arcata, CA.Do I Need an Arcata, CA Trucking Accident Lawyer?

 Cases involving trucking companies can be complicated and fraught with complications.
 Every truck accident injury case is different, depending on the facts of the incident.
-Because it is the sole purpose of an insurance company to keep its own money, those who suffer injuries caused by a truck driver’s negligence will usually encounter attempts by the trucking company to limit its own liability and downplay the injuries suffered.
+Because it is the sole purpose of an insurance company to keep its own money, those who suffer injuries caused by a truck driver's negligence will usually encounter attempts by the trucking company to limit its own liability and downplay the injuries suffered.
 If the case ends up in litigation (or filed in Humboldt County, CA court), the insurance for the trucking company will have a team of defense attorneys on board to fight the claimed damages.
-It is essential to have an experienced Arcata, CA truck injury attorney on your side to ensure that your rights to recovery are protected.Trucking Accident Lawyer in Arcata, CA
+It is essential to have an experienced Arcata, CA, truck injury attorney on your side to protect your recovery rights.Trucking Accident Lawyer in Arcata, CA

 Were you or a loved one hurt in a crash involving a commercial truck in Humboldt County, CA?
 Contact an experienced Arcata accident attorney at AutoAccident.com to discuss your personal injury case today at (707) 564-1900 or (800) 404-5400.
 Our lawyers offer free, friendly legal advice anytime.